allenling/PikaCarrot/README.md

 the traps are just specification, so that you can run your app on any kernel that implements those traps.

-so PikaCorot is a kernel that implements a couple of traps.
+so Pikake is a kernel that implements a couple of traps.

 e.g. there's a trap named future_wait, meaning the coroutine wants to wait on a future, and here is how we implemented that trap.